Spartanburg Regional Healthcare System: The Beginning: 1917–1939

 Starting with the turn of the twentieth century, the number of hospitals in Spartanburg were beginning to grow.
 In the late 1910s, at least seven other hospitals served the city.

+In 1913, Nina Littlejohn and her husband established the two story, black owned and operated John-Nina Hospital adjacent to their house on North Dean Street.
+From 1913 to 1932 the licensed hospital provided medical care specifically for African Americans who previously did not have access to proper medical care.
+The hospital had space for 36 patients consisting of two wards, eight semiprivate rooms, and an operating room.
+Additionally, the hospital contained a full kitchen where meals were prepared for patients using supplies from Worth Littlejohn's garden.

 One of those hospitals was Spartanburg Hospital, Inc., which opened in 1907 thanks in part to the efforts of Dr. Hugh Ratchford Black, known as an early pioneer surgeon in the area who also wrote a definitive history of medicine in the Spartanburg region at the time.

 Dr. Black actively campaigned for and supported the opening of a public hospital in Spartanburg.

 On July 21, 1919, ground was broken for Spartanburg General Hospital, and a newspaper article promised the public that they could look forward to one of the “best arranged and equipped hospitals in the entire South.”

 Dr. Black's Spartanburg Hospital was one of five hospitals that were sold in 1920–1921; the proceeds were used to finance Spartanburg General Hospital.

 When Spartanburg General Hospital opened on Aug.
 29, 1921, people arrived by motorcars, horse-drawn buggies, wagons, and trolleys to celebrate the opening.

 Dr. Black performed the first surgery there – on his son, Paul Black.